Installation of SDK on Linux Ubuntu with packages

 Upgrading Metavision

-If you are upgrading Metavision from a previous version, you should first read carefully the Release Notes as some changes may impact your usage of our SDK (e.g. API updates) and cameras (e.g. firmware update might be necessary).
+If you are upgrading Metavision SDK from a previous version, you should first read carefully the Release Notes as some changes may impact your usage of our SDK (e.g. API updates) and cameras (e.g. firmware update might be necessary).

 Then, you will need to remove the previously installed Prophesee software: